-- Netflix data mines movie viewing patterns to understand what drives user interest, and uses that to make decisions on which Netflix original series to produce.
+- Netflix data mining movies to understand what drives users’ interest and use it to decide which original Netflix series to create.

-- Target identifies what are major customer segments within it’s base and the unique shopping behaviors within those segments, which helps to guide messaging to different market audiences.
+- Target identifies the main customer segments at its base and the unique buying behavior in these segments, helping to guide messages to different audiences in the market.

-- Proctor & Gamble utilizes time series models to more clearly understand future demand, which help plan for production levels more optimally.
+- Procter & Gamble uses time series models to better understand future needs, helping to plan production levels more optimally.

-How do data scientists mine out insights?
-It starts with data exploration.
-When given a challenging question, data scientists become detectives.
-They investigate leads and try to understand pattern or characteristics within the data.
-This requires a big dose of analytical creativity.
+How do data scientists leverage knowledge?
+When faced with a challenging question, the data scientist becomes the tester.
+They investigate clues and try to understand patterns or characteristics in the data.
+This requires a lot of analytical creativity.

-This data-driven insight is central to providing strategic guidance.
-In this sense, data scientists act as consultants, guiding business stakeholders on how to act on findings.
+This data-driven information is critical to providing strategic guidance.
+In this regard, data scientists act as advisers to guide business stakeholders on how to act on findings.

 Data science – development of data product

-A “data product” is a technical asset that: (1) utilizes data as input, and (2) processes that data to return algorithmically-generated results.
-The classic example of a data product is a recommendation engine, which ingests user data, and makes personalized recommendations based on that data.
-Here are some examples of data products:
+A “Data Product” is a technical asset that: (1) uses data as input, and (2) process data returns the results generated by the algorithm.
+A typical example of a data product is a recommendation engine that collects user data and makes custom recommendations based on that data.
+Examples of data products:

 - Amazon’s recommendation engines suggest items for you to buy, determined by their algorithms.
 Netflix recommends movies to you.
 Spotify recommends music to you.

-- Computer vision used for self-driving cars is also data product – machine learning algorithms are able to recognize traffic lights, other cars on the road, pedestrians, etc.
+- Computer vision for autonomous cars is also a data product — machine learning algorithms recognize traffic lights, other cars on the road, pedestrians, etc.

-This involves building out algorithms, as well as testing, refinement, and technical deployment into production systems.
-In this sense, data scientists serve as technical developers, building assets that can be leveraged at wide scale.
+This involves building algorithms, as well as testing, improving and implementing technologies in production systems.
+In this regard, data scientists act as technology developers, building assets that can be widely used.

-Data science is a blend of skills in three major areas:
+Data Science is the convergence of competencies in three main areas:

-There are textures, dimensions, and correlations in data that can be expressed mathematically.
-Finding solutions utilizing data becomes a brain teaser of heuristics and quantitative technique.
+There are textures, dimensions, and correlations in the data, which can be expressed mathematically.
+Using data to find solutions becomes a brain warning for heuristic and quantitative technologies.

-Also, a misconception is that data science all about statistics.
-While statistics is important, it is not the only type of math utilized.
-First, there are two branches of statistics – classical statistics and Bayesian statistics.
+In addition, a misunderstanding is that data science all about statistics.
+First, statistics have two branches: classical statistics and Bayesian statistics.

-When most people refer to stats they are generally referring to classical stats, but knowledge of both types is helpful.
-Furthermore, many inferential techniques and machine learning algorithms lean on knowledge of linear algebra.
+When most people refer to statistics, they usually refer to classical statistics, but both types of knowledge are useful.
+In addition, many reasoning techniques and machine learning algorithms depend on the knowledge of linear algebra.